 - Imagine you are a young woman in WW1 and you have the choice between working in the Land Army or in a munitions factory - which would you choose and why?

-- Compare the food eaten by civilians with food eaten by soldiers in the trenches (use the links below to help you too).
+- Compare the food eaten by civilians with food eaten by soldiers in the trenches (use the supporting links in Resources to help you too).

 - Do you think men might have been healthier in the army than they were at home?